codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you fix a broken pizza?
-With tomato paste.
+“Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. Utah Teapot
+ 1. PC-9801
- 2. Tennessee Teapot
+ 2. Xmillennium
- 3. 3D Teapot
+ 3. MSX
- 4. Pixar Teapot
+ 4. FM-7

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  FM-7
 </details>